IIT JEE Preparation Strategy and Study Plan [Revised 2021]

 - Consistency is the key.
 Instead of studying all night one day and sleeping on the next day, it is better to study for equal hours on both days.

 - Start revising early.
-Include specific revision slot in your JEE preparation schedule.
+Include a specific revision slot in your JEE preparation schedule.
 For efficient preparation, consistent revision is necessary.

 - Clear your doubts and questions.
 Don’t hesitate to ask someone who knows that topic or subject well.
 [IIT qualified experienced teachers are available at the comfort of your home through JEE online courses].